iagocq/jsecoin-opencl-miner/README.md

-# JSECoin OpenCL Hasher
+# JSECoin OpenCL Miner
-A JSECoin OpenCL-based SHA-256 hasher for better hashrates.
+A JSECoin OpenCL-based SHA-256 miner for better hashrates.

 ## About
 This project is incomplete to be actually useful for the time being.
 And it needs a cleanup.